benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 Note the use of `tracer.init()` at the top level of the module.
 This module is *impure* because the simple act of importing it will cause `tracer.init()` to be executed which very clearly has the side effect of initialising the tracer.

-In this particular case, there was a good reason why the module was written in this way as I'm taking advantage of the very mechanism that often trips people up in this area.
-However; in this article I will show you that _in general_, unless you know what you are doing, avoiding impure modules like the plague will give you a happier life.
+In this case there was a good reason why the module was written in this way as I'm taking advantage of the very mechanism that often trips people up.
+I'd like to show you, however, that testing this kind of module is *tricky*, and consequently avoiding them will probably help you have a happier life.

 # Import caching

 Modules in node are singletons; that is to say that because modules are *cached* by the runtime (using the file path as the cache key), the modules themselves are executed *once and only once* at the point of import.
-The runtime then stores the results of that execution in the cache and delivers it any time a further import is made for that file path.
+The runtime then stores the results of that execution in the cache and uses the result any time a further import is made for that path.
 Lets look at this in action

 First the pure module.
 Consider the following program: